greglobinski/gatsby-starter-personal-blog/content/pages/1--about/index.md

 * Webpack `BundleAnalyzerPlugin`
 * Contact **form validation** (react-material-ui-form-validator)

+## Instructions

+For step by step instructions go to [Greg for Gatsby](https://forgatsby.greglobinski.com/gatsby-starter-personal-blog/)

 ## About me

 My name is **Greg**.
 I am a front-end web developer.
 I love working with [GatsbyJs](https://www.gatsbyjs.org/).
 I love the UX it delivers out of the box for the end users and DX it provides to me as a developer.
 I decided to share the love by contributing in this way, sharing my code as starters.
 I hope somebody find that useful.